SPAIN

 -

-Discover the character of the Ambroz River Valley with a trip to the towns of Hervas and Plasencia.
+Discover the character of the Ambroz River Valley with a trip to the other Extremadura towns of Hervas and Plasencia.

 -